auth0/auth0.js/README.md

       auth0.getProfile(result.id_token, function (err, profile) {
         alert('hello ' + profile.name);
       });
+      // If offline_mode: true was sent on the request
+      // You can grab the result.refresh_token here

     } else if (result && result.error) {
       alert('error: ' + result.error);
     }